The Legend of Zelda: Twilight Princess: Twilight Princess HD

-The remaster sold 52,282 copies during its first week of release in Japan, which placed it at second place in the video game sales charts.
+The remaster sold 52,282 copies during its first week of release in Japan, which placed it at second place in the video-game sales charts.
 The following week, it came in at number 9 on the charts, selling an additional 7,705 copies.
 By comparison, 30,264 copies of The Wind Waker HD were sold in its first week in Japan.
-In the first week of Twilight Princess HD's United Kingdom release, the remaster was the second best-selling game and the best-selling game released for a single platform in the country.
-Twilight Princess HD's sales dropped 84% in its second week in the U.K., making it the ninth best-selling game in the country.
-In the United States, it was the third best-selling game sold in brick-and-mortar retailers throughout March 2016, according to market-research firm The NPD Group.
-As of December 31, 2020, the game has sold 1.15 million copies worldwide.
+In the first week of Twilight Princess HD's United Kingdom release, the remaster was the second-best-selling game and the best-selling game released for a single platform in the country.
+Twilight Princess HD's sales dropped 84% in its second week in the UK, making it the ninth-best-selling game in the country.
+In the United States, it was the third-best-selling game sold in brick-and-mortar retailers throughout March 2016, according to market-research firm The NPD Group.
+As of December 2022, it had sold 1.17 million copies worldwide.

 Legacy

-An 11-volume manga series based on Twilight Princess, penned and illustrated by Akira Himekawa, was first released in Japan on February 8, 2016 and ran until January 30, 2022.
-The series is available solely via publisher Shogakukan's MangaOne mobile application.
-While the manga adaptation began almost ten years after the initial release of the game on which it is based, it launched only a month before the release of the high-definition remake.
-Viz Media began releasing an English localization of the series in 2017.
+An eleven-volume manga series based on Twilight Princess, penned and illustrated by Akira Himekawa, was first released in Japan on February 8, 2016, and ran until January 30, 2022.
+The series was made available via physical copies, online bookstores, and publisher Shogakukan's MangaOne mobile application.
+While the manga adaptation began almost ten years after the initial release on which it is based, it launched only a month before the release of the high-definition remake.
+Viz Media began releasing an English localization of the series in 2017 and was finished in March 2022.

-To commemorate the launch of the My Nintendo loyalty program in March 2016, Nintendo released My Nintendo Picross: The Legend of Zelda: Twilight Princess, a Picross puzzle game developed by Jupiter for download to the Nintendo 3DS.
+To commemorate the launch of the My Nintendo loyalty program in March 2016, Nintendo released My Nintendo Picross: The Legend of Zelda: Twilight Princess, a nonogram puzzle video game developed by Jupiter as a downloadable title for the Nintendo 3DS.

 Midna, in both her imp and Twili forms, Zant, and NPC character Agitha, all appeared as playable warriors in the Zelda crossover title Hyrule Warriors and its various iterations.
 Since the release of Hyrule Warriors, Agitha has been recognised as a "main character" of Twilight Princess.